fiona-wong/REInsteigram/README.md

 Install xcode to run simulator

+Make sure to have react-native cli installed globally by running command npm install -g react-native-cli

 run npm install to get all dependencies

 react-native run-ios to start running application on simulator

+to login make sure password longer than 8 characters

 ## API Reference